remingm/covid19-correlations-forecast/readme.md

 - Score forecasts with MSE or other metric

-- Feed correlated variables into ML model for forecasting.
-Try LSTM, RF, XGBoost
+- ~~Feed correlated variables into ML regression model for forecasting~~

 - ~~Add Google mobility data~~

 - Add data from https://rt.live

+- PCA, cluster, and TSNE plot different states - In progress

+- ~~ARIMA forecast~~

 - Try using cointegration instead of correlation

 - Cleanup code

-- PCA, cluster, and TSNE plot different states

 - Intra-state correlations

+- Rename variables to more user-friendly name